Siam Paragon: History

+Incidents

+On 25 November 2016, a man fell from an escalator traveling from floors M to G, landing on the B floor in front of the Sea Life Bangkok Ocean World.
+The person died the following day due to his injuries.
+Investigators said it was likely an accidental fall.

+On 3 October 2023, at approximately 4:10 PM, a mass shooting occurred on the first floor of the shopping mall complex.
+Seven people were injured, two of whom died at the hospital a few minutes later.
+The deceased victims were a Burmese migrant worker, and a Chinese tourist.
+Later that day, around 5:10 PM, the police arrested a 14-year-old teenager on the third floor of the complex.
+The mall was temporarily closed, and the gates, including the connector entrance from the Siam BTS station, were shut down.

 Location

 Siam Paragon is on Rama I Road in Pathum Wan District, adjacent to other shopping areas.
-It is next door to Siam Center and Siam Discovery Center and opposite Siam Square.
+It is next door to Siam Center and Siam Discovery and opposite Siam Square.
 MBK Center is also nearby.
-An elevated walkway beneath the BTS Skytrain tracks links Siam Paragon to the Ratchaprasong intersection, where CentralWorld, Gaysorn and several other shopping malls and hotels are located.
+An elevated walkway beneath the BTS Skytrain tracks links Siam Paragon to the Ratchaprasong intersection, where CentralWorld, Gaysorn Village and several other shopping malls and hotels are located.